Pediatric Medical Psychiatric Program

 The Medical Psychiatric Program at Hasbro Children’s Hospital addresses the needs of children and adolescents, who are struggling with both psychiatric and medical illness.
 Diagnoses may include gastrointestinal illnesses, eating disorders, diabetes, asthma, seizures, pain syndromes, somatoform disorders, and complex presentations needing diagnostic evaluations.
 It is the only program in the region designed to provide family-based integrated care for this population.
 Inpatient and partial hospital levels of care are available.

 A collaboration between Bradley Hospital, the only hospital in New England dedicated exclusively to children’s mental health, and Hasbro Children’s Hospital, the program is staffed by a rich multidisciplinary team comprised of pediatricians, child psychiatrists, psychologists, an advanced practice psychiatric nurse, social workers, pediatric nurses, mental health workers, and nutritionists.
 Coordination of care also occurs with hospital-based rehab specialists and pediatric subspecialists as needed.

-Patients requiring inpatient treatment are admitted to our newly renovated, secure 16-bed unit located on the 6th floor of Hasbro Children’s Hospital.
+Patients requiring inpatient treatment are admitted to our modern, secure 16-bed unit located on the 6th floor of Hasbro Children’s Hospital.
 The typical length of stay varies from several days to weeks; some patients may step down to the partial hospital program upon discharge.

 Among our inpatient program’s offerings: